Matt-Weiss/spaceinyourface/README.md

 `https://skyfield-json.herokuapp.com/ephemerides?`

 Params:\
-*at this time no key is needed for this request*\
 `longitude` - string with underscore and direction - Ex: `41_W`\
 `latitude` - string with underscore and direction - Ex: `41_N`\
-`bodies` - comma seperated string of celestial bodies - Ex: `mercury,venus,mars,jupiter`
+`bodies` - comma seperated string of celestial bodies - Ex: `mercury,venus,mars,jupiter`\
+*at this time no key is needed for this request*

 A successful request will have a URL which looks like this: \
 `https://skyfield-json.herokuapp.com/ephemerides?longitude=41_W&latitude=41_N&bodies=mercury,venus,mars,jupiter`